To Tell the Truth

 To Tell the Truth is an American television panel show.
-Four celebrity panelists are presented with three contestants (the "team of challengers", each an individual or pair) and must identify which is the "central character" whose unusual occupation or experience has been read aloud by the show's host.
-When the panelists question the contestants, the two impostors may lie whereas the "central character" must tell the truth.
-The setup adds the impostor element to the format of What's My Line? and I've Got a Secret.
+Four celebrity panelists are presented with three contestants, all claiming to be the subject of a story read aloud by the host.
+The panel then asks questions of the three contestants in an attempt to determine which is the subject.

 The show was created by Bob Stewart and originally produced by Mark Goodson–Bill Todman Productions.
 It first aired on CBS from 1956 to 1968 with Bud Collyer as host.
 From 1969 to 1978, the show was revived in syndication, with Garry Moore as the first host.
 Former panelist and frequent guest host Joe Garagiola took over in 1977, following Moore's health issues.
 Garagiola hosted until the show's cancellation.

 Robin Ward hosted a 1980–81 syndicated revival of the program, and a 1990–91 revival on NBC featured a succession of different hosts: Gordon Elliott, Lynn Swann and Alex Trebek.
 The show was revived again in syndication from 2000 to 2002 with John O'Hurley as host.
 The most recent version aired on ABC from 2016 to 2022 with Anthony Anderson as host.